Hypnagogia: Sounds

 Hypnagogic hallucinations are often auditory or have an auditory component.
 Like the visuals, hypnagogic sounds vary in intensity from faint impressions to loud noises, like knocking and crashes and bangs (exploding head syndrome).
 People may imagine their own name called, crumpling bags, white noise, or a doorbell ringing.
 Snatches of imagined speech are common.
-While typically nonsensical and fragmented, these speech events can occasionally strike the individual as apt comments on—or summations of—their thoughts at the time.
+While typically nonsensical and fragmented, these speech events can occasionally strike the individual as apt comments on – or summations of – their thoughts at the time.
 They often contain word play, neologisms and made-up names.
 Hypnagogic speech may manifest as the subject's own "inner voice", or as the voices of others: familiar people or strangers.
 More rarely, poetry or music is heard.
+8-36% of hypnagogic hallucinations are auditory, making up a small number of cases.

 Other sensations

 Gustatory, olfactory and thermal sensations in hypnagogia have all been reported, as well as tactile sensations (including those kinds classed as paresthesia or formication).
-Sometimes there is synesthesia; many people report seeing a flash of light or some other visual image in response to a real sound.
-Proprioceptive effects may be noticed, with numbness and changes in perceived body size and proportions, feelings of floating or bobbing as if their bed were a boat, and out-of-body experiences.
+Many people with synesthesia report seeing a flash of light or some other visual image in response to a real sound.
+Proprioceptive and somatic effects may be noticed, with numbness and changes in perceived body size and proportions, feelings of floating or bobbing as if their bed were a boat, and out-of-body experiences.
 Perhaps the most common experience of this kind is the falling sensation, and associated hypnic jerk, encountered by many people, at least occasionally, while drifting off to sleep.
+25–44% of hallucinations are somatic.